PhilChodrow/intro-networks-archive/docs/01-syllabus.md

 <br>
 **Time**: 10am-10:50am

+### Required Textbook {.unnumbered}

+We will be using the following text:

+> Mark Newman (2018), *Networks: An Introduction*, **2nd edition**.[@newman2018networks]

+Please note that we will be studying problems and topics from the **2nd edition**.
+The 1st edition can also be found online, but if you buy it you might end up doing the wrong problems!

+We may also supplement with additional free online resources throughout the course.

 ### In-Person Learning {.unnumbered}

 I want you to come to class, but I will make it possible for you not to and still succeed in the course.